 Dividing Other Digital Assets in an Arizona Divorce

 In many cases, cryptocurrency will be just one of several digital assets that are on the table in a couple’s divorce.
 Many other types of digital assets are far more common.
 In a typical scenario, divorcing spouses will need to deal with some (or all) of the following during their divorce:

 - Domain names and websites

 - E-book, game, movie, and music libraries

 - Online businesses

 - Social media profiles

-Each type of digital asset requires its own unique approach.
+Each type of digital asset requires its unique approach.
 For example, while divorcing spouses may need to obtain valuations for domain names and then determine which spouse will keep each domain (or decide if the domains should be sold), each spouse can typically keep a copy of their family photos and videos.
-In the end, divorcing spouses must work to reach an agreement (using mediation or collaborative law if necessary), or else they will need to ask a judge to divide their digital assets for them.
+In the end, divorcing spouses must work to reach an agreement (using mediation or collaborative law if necessary), or they will need to ask a judge to divide their digital assets.

 Schedule a Free Consultation with a Phoenix Divorce Lawyer

 If you need to know more about how to deal with cryptocurrency or other digital assets during the divorce process in Arizona, we encourage you to contact us for a free consultation.
-To speak with an experienced Phoenix divorce lawyer in confidence, please call 480-542-0099 or contact us confidentially online today.
+To speak with an experienced Phoenix divorce lawyer, please call 480-542-0099 or contact us confidentially online today.